rasheedibrahim-politics/rasheedibrahim-politics.github.io/_pages/datacode.md

 Data and code packets for published papers are either available on the publication website or upon request from my coauthors and I (except when data sharing limitations apply).

 ### Complete
+[Github Repo](https://github.com/cseveren/RacializedCommutes)] for "The Problem Has Existed over Endless Years: Racialized Difference in Commuting, 1980-2019" (email me for a data link).

 Replication [ICPSR package](https://www.openicpsr.org/openicpsr/project/127261) and [Github repo](https://github.com/cseveren/FormativeExperiences) for "Formative Experiences and the Price of Gasoline"

 [Data and code repo](https://github.com/LauraDee/NutNetCausalinf) for "Clarifying the effect of biodiversity on productivity in natural ecosystems with longitudinal data and methods for causal inference"